contentful/widget-sdk/docs/guides/analytics.md

 When we call `analytics.track` we also check if the event name has been mapped to a registered Snowplow schema.
-If so, we transform the data into Snowplow's structure and track the the event.
+If so, we transform the data into Snowplow's structure and track the event.

 ## Tracking in Snowplow
 Snowplow requires much more structured data than Segment.
 Whilst every tracking